We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 - You’re looking for an affordable setting that still has diamonds on the shank

-Channel and pave settings offer unique designs and functionality, so explore options for each to find the right fit.
+Both settings offer unique designs and functionality, so explore each to find the right fit.

 He's also a member of the International Gem Society.